Ultimate Guide to Getting Started With Guitarix

 Displays rack modules across two columns, mono plugins in the left column, stereo plugins in the right.

-Plus and minus buttons
+Fold and Show buttons

 Shows a minimal fullscreen display with preset information.
 Useful for live performance.